Research & reports

 This comprehensive report provides an extensive overview of the state of global media philanthropy.
 It includes discussion of data from the Media Data Map, results from a survey of leading organizations engaged in funding media-related projects, analyses of existing literature and reports, and insights offered by experts across a range of media funding issues.
 It concludes that, ‘power dynamics are skewed in favour of American funders’, ‘foundations can have an outsized influence on a country’s media system’ and ‘funders need to see the bigger picture’.
 (Humanitarian Journalism)

-KEY FINDINGSWhen donors provide assistance to the media sector, they frequently back projects that aim to strengthen the media’s contribution to good governance in some way or another.
+When donors provide assistance to the media sector, they frequently back projects that aim to strengthen the media’s contribution to good governance in some way or another.
 This kind of funding is consistent with recent declarations made by the international community on the importance of protecting independent media for the sake of democracy and development.
 Yet, in the bigger picture, donors still only commit a tiny fraction to this sector and appear to be responding slowly, if at all, to the unique challenges of press freedom in the digital age.

-Media assistance represented on average just .3 percent of total official development aid (ODA) between 2010 and 2015.
-Donor flows to media are small, but are holding steady.
 China is an increasingly active player in terms of global media aid flows, although its interventions are largely focused on developing infrastructure and take the form of loans rather than development grants.

 This report describes different phenomena of what the authors from DW Akademie, Fondation Hirondelle, and CIMA call the dark side of the media, and it looks at how the dark side interacts in a dynamic way with other features of the governance environment.
 It analyses societal dynamics and points out implications for media development.